-The Shiraka Training Programme (STP) is part of the Shiraka Programme, developed by the Ministry of Foreign Affairs to support sustainable democratic transition in the MENA region.
-The STP consists of 2-week training courses on transformation related issues, particularly concerning the democratisation and constitutionalisation of the target countries.
+The Shiraka Training Programme (STP) is part of the Shiraka Programme, developed by the Ministry of Foreign Affairs.
+It supports societal development in the MENA region.
+The STP consists of 2-week training courses on water management, food safety, public financial management and legislation.

-The training courses are open to government employees from the following countries:
+STP focuses on governments' public service delivery for citizens, involving civilians in this process.
+The training courses are open to government employees from the following countries and states:

 Government-to-government cooperation (G2G)